 CRM is the process of collecting valuable information about customers and use them to plan various marketing strategies.
 It helps in customer acquisition and retention by focusing on those characteristics which provide added value to customers.
 CRM is based on communicative marketing and causes customer satisfaction.
 Many CRM processes rely on knowledge resources, including:

-- Knowledge about customer behaviour, personal preferences and customer knowledge regarding product use or service quality
+- Knowledge about customer behavior, personal preferences and customer knowledge regarding product use or service quality

 - Employee knowledge, such as sales practice and client care insight

-- Business partner knowledge, such as complementary services and products of interest to customers
+- Business partner knowledge, such as complimentary services and products of interest to customers

 - Knowledge about business processes